NeuroTech-Leuven/BrainBrowsR/docs/data_processing/preprocessing.md

 ## Goal

-The aim of this document is to explain the rationale behind our preprocessing steps.
+The aim of this document is to explain our rationale behind our preprocessing steps.

 ## Details